The early years were rotary music festivals, choirs, plays, and musical theatre. Then came the songs...

 In 2007 I moved to an off-the-grid historical homestead /garden located 33 miles North of Tofino.
 It used to belong to a settler who became known as Cougar Annie.
 Shortly after arriving I began writing songs about her very interesting life.
 (Her homestead is pictured on the right) Here's a little more info on her:

 While most of my research happened during the three years I spent on her land.
-I have since traveled around Vancouver Island, Manitoba, and Alberta.
-I have been conducting interviews with relatives, collecting photos, news clippings, and letters.
-After 5 years of writing and researching there is now a show called Cougar Annie Tales.
-It has been recently adapted as a solo theatre piece with support from the Other Guys, Kate Rubin, and Intrepid Theatre.
+I have since conducted interviews with anyone I could find that had a connection with her on Vancouver Island, as well as into Manitoba, and Alberta.
+This work led to collecting stories, photos, news clippings, and letters.
+After 5 years of writing and researching there is a show called Cougar Annie Tales.
+It is a solo theatre piece adapted with support from the Other Guys, Kate Rubin, and Intrepid Theatre.

-Currently I also teach voice, piano, and guitar and live in Sooke, B.C.
+Currently I also sing and write songs, and teach voice, beginner piano, and guitar and live in Sooke, B.C.

 ***2012 Pick of the Fringe - Victoria BC***